mhered/cpp_tutorial/README.md

 cfr. https://stackoverflow.com/questions/47665886/vs-code-will-not-build-c-programs-with-multiple-ccp-source-files

-## 11_classes (lessons #31-38)
+## 11_classes (lessons #31-38, #54)

 - creating classes is analogous to creating your own variable types
 - classes bundle methods and data representing state
-- encapsulation: variables are `private:` , public methods are defined to manipulate them, e.g. setters and getters (which are actually not recommended)
+- **encapsulation**: make as much of the class private as possible: define as many variables as possible in `private:`  and typically put private methods in a separate `private:` section.
+Anything that does not have to be accessible to the end user should be private.
+Make end user interaction only via documented `public:` methods, e.g. setter and getter methods to manipulate private variables (which are actually not recommended)
 - constructor is the place to initialize instance variables
 - destructor runs when instance is destroyed (natural scope ends in next closing curly bracket `}`)
 - overloading methods: defining methods with the same name and different parameters (cannot differ only in return type).
 Typical with constructors, but not exclusive
 - short methods can be implemented inline in the Class definition
 - in constructor and setters use the same names for parameters as for the corresponding instance variables and use the `this->` pointer to distinguish them
-- in constructors it is recommended instead (and faster) to use initialization lists to initialize the variables, either in the header if short or in the .cpp if longer.
+- in constructors it is recommended instead (and faster) to use **initialization lists** to initialize the variables, either in the header if short or in the .cpp if longer.
 It is possible to pass parameters or to initialize with fixed values.
 You can also initialize some parameters in the initialization list and others inside the curly brackets `{}` as needed.
 - Good practice to declare as `const` methods that should not change state variables of the class

 ## 12_pointers_and_references (lessons #39, #45, #46)